appaquet/exomind/README.md

 **Warning: Exomind is at a very early development stage, hence incomplete, unstable and probably totally unsafe.
 Use at your own risk.**

-Exomind is personal knowledge management tool.
-It is an unified inbox in which your emails, your notes, your tasks and your bookmarks can live and be organized in collections.
+Exomind is a personal knowledge management tool.
+It is a unified inbox in which your emails, your notes, your tasks and your bookmarks can live and be organized in collections.

 It is built on top of [Exocore](https://github.com/appaquet/exocore), a distributed application framework, and is meant to be hosted in a